vuetifyjs/vuetify/packages/docs/src/pages/en/components/text-fields.md

 #### Counter

 Use a **counter** prop to inform a user of the character limit.
-The counter does not perform any validation by itself.
-You will need to pair it with either the internal validation system, or a 3rd party library.
-You can use it on regular, box or outlined text fields.
+The counter does not perform any validation by itself - you will need to pair it with either the internal validation system, or a 3rd party library.
+The counter can be customised with the **counter-value** prop and **counter** scoped slot.

 <example file="v-text-field/prop-counter" />